HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_mc_replica.rst

     shuffle_each_epoch: False

 * ``batch_size``: The size of the data batches.
-If the dataset is smaller than this size or the batch_size not specified, the full dataset will be used.
+If the dataset is smaller than this size or the ``batch_size`` is not specified, the full dataset will be used.
 * ``batch_seed``: The random seed used to generate the data batches.
 * ``shuffle_each_epoch``: Whether to reshuffle the data at the start of each epoch.
 If set to ``False``, the data will be shuffled only once at the start of training and the batches will be fixed.